-Opioid treatment program services

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

-- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

-- Dispensing and administration of MAT medications (if applicable)

-- Substance use counseling

-- Individual and group therapy
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: Cost sharing for covered services applies toward the annual out-of- pocket maximum.
+U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments In- and Out-of-Network \$20 copayment for each Medicare-covered opioid treatment program services

-- Toxicology testing

-- Intake activities

-- Periodic assessments